Sunshine Hotel: Film documentaries

-2001 Feature Documentary
+2001 feature documentary

 Filmmaker Michael Dominic made the multi-award-winning and critically acclaimed feature documentary, Sunshine Hotel.
 Dominic worked on the Bowery and knew several residents of the flophouses.
 He became interested in making a documentary about the Sunshine and its residents.
 He began filming in 1999 and the completed film was released in 2001.
 Sunshine Hotel was his first documentary.
 It was released on Amazon Prime Video in 2012.